What's the basic step in getting your farm future ready? Automating documentation on your farm, says Lars Petter Blikom

 Documentation is boring.

-That’s the root cause for a lot of problems with documentation.
+That’s the root cause of a lot of problems with documentation.

-Here's what happens in real life: Farmers take a lot of mental notes, things they plan to remember, and use for future reference.
+Here's what happens in real life: Farmers take a lot of mental notes, things they plan to remember and use for future reference.
 They also take a lot of notes on a paper pad or any piece of easily available paper.
-This is typically data that later needs to go into a report, for example a spray log or a harvest log.
+Typically, this data needs to go into a report, for example, a spray log or a harvest log.

-Mental notes are often forgotten or they lose their accuracy over time, but they feed the farmer’s own experience.
-Anyone who has been farming for a few decades have observed many if-this-then-that connections.
-Paper notes can be found on the farmer’s messy desk, behind the coffee machine in his kitchen, or under the seat in his tractor.
+Mental notes are often forgotten, or they lose their accuracy over time, but they feed the farmer’s own experience.
+Anyone who has been farming for a few decades has observed many of if-this-then-that connections.
+Paper notes can be found on the farmer’s messy desk, behind the coffee machine in his kitchen, or under the seat of his tractor.

 Everyone knows they can take notes on their phone, but no one does that.

 We can talk about the need for structure, processes, and good business practice and be very convincing about the importance of keeping good documentation.
 It still won’t happen.

 That’s why it needs to be automated.

 Here are some examples of what I mean: